VISIT TOULOUSE

 Photo ©PierreSelim

-STROLL IN THE PINK CITY FROM OUR CAMPSITE NEAR TOULOUSE
+A WALK THROUGH THE PINK CITY FROM OUR CAMPSITE

 DISCOVER TOULOUSE

-Toulouse, located 1 hour from Albi and Cahuzac-sur-Vère, is the capital of the Haute-Garonne.
+Toulouse is located just 1 hour from our campsite in the Tarn, and it is the capital of Haute-Garonne.

 Photo ©Balmario